The decay contribution to the parity-odd fragmentation functions: General formula for decay contributions

 Thanks to the weak decay contribution, the total fragmentation function is allowed to break the parity symmetry.
 In general, we have

-$\tilde D_{1L,q}^h$ and $\tilde G_{1,q}^h$ represent the number densities of producing longitudinally polarized hadrons from unpolarized quarks and of producing unpolarized hadrons from longitudinally polarized quarks respectively.
+Here, $D_{1L,q}^{{\rm PV},h}$ and $G_{1,q}^{{\rm PV},h}$ represent the number densities of producing longitudinally polarized hadrons from unpolarized quarks and of producing unpolarized hadrons from longitudinally polarized quarks respectively.
 They are apparently P-odd.
-Notice that we have employed a different naming system with that in Ref.~\cite{Kang:2010qx}.
-What we call $\tilde G_{1,q}$ is referred to as $\tilde D$ in their paper.
-In this work, we adopt the following convention: (i) $D$ denotes a fragmentation function of an unpolarized quark and $G$ denotes that of a longitudinally polarized quark. (ii) The subscript $L$ is used to indicate the fragmentation function for the production of longitudinally polarized hadrons. (iii) The tilde symbol on top of $D$ or $G$ is employed to represent the parity violation.
+Notice that we have employed a different naming system with that in Ref.~\cite{Kang:2010qx}, where $\tilde D$ in their paper is denoted as $G_{1,q}^{{\rm PV},h}$ in this paper.
+In this work, we adopt the following convention: (i) $D$ denotes a fragmentation function of an unpolarized quark and $G$ denotes that of a longitudinally polarized quark. (ii) The subscript $L$ is used to indicate the fragmentation function for the production of longitudinally polarized hadrons. (iii) The ``PV'' in the superscript of $D$ or $G$ is employed to represent the parity violation.
 We do not consider the $\theta$-vacuum term in the QCD Lagrangian so that the P-odd fragmentation functions solely arise from the weak decay.

 Convoluting the parent hadron fragmentation function with the decay kernel function, we arrive at